Understanding if chinchillas can, should, or enjoy using exercise balls is imperative.

 Stick around for 2-3 minutes and we will break down the dangers of exercise balls and what you need to be doing instead to protect your chinchilla.

-Exercise balls pose a few unique dangers for your chinchilla that should always be avoided.
+Exercise balls (often referred to as hamster balls) pose a few unique dangers for your chinchilla that should always be avoided.

 First and most importantly, if you aren’t aware, chinchillas can overheat very easily due to their dense fur.